How to Negotiate a Consulting Contract: 5 Steps

 If your contractor agreement contains a non-compete clause, your first course of action should be to explain to the client that the clause would effectively prohibit you from working and remaining in business after the contract ends and ask them to remove the clause.
 Often, the client will understand your position and agree to remove the clause.

-In other cases, the client may insist that the clause is necessary in order to protect their intellectual property.
+In other cases, the client may insist that the clause is necessary to protect their intellectual property.
 In these instances, the key is to find a solution that addresses the client’s concerns without the restrictions of a non-compete.
 Instead, you might offer to sign a non-disclosure clause or a limited non-solicitation agreement.

 If the client is adamant about including the non-compete clause, your final option may be to try to limit the scope of the clause.
 Ask to have the clause modified so that the restrictions are more reasonable, such as only applying to a select few of the client’s competitors.